 The digital business minor represents the impact of new technologies on business practice, products and services.
 The emergence of social computing and mobile devices have dramatically changed the behaviors and characteristics that lead individuals and organizations to success.
 Through this minor, students enhance their major with a focus on new technologies and their application in business.

-The minor consists of one required course, Building a Web Business, and 4 elective options.
+The minor in the digital business program consists of one required course, Building a Web Business, and 4 elective options.
 An Undergraduate Courses & Electives Academic Worksheet is available to track required credits and classes for all business majors within Saunders.

 Recognized among the nations very best business schools

 Saunders College of Business is in the top five programs in New York State, ranking #74 nationally for undergraduate business programs in the U.S. News & World Report “Best Colleges” rankings.
 These rankings are based upon the assessment of business school leaders and consider the quality of the programs, faculty, and facilities.

 Learn about other top rankings and recognition received by programs at Saunders College and Rochester Institute of Technology.

 Building a Web Business